 Understanding the reasons behind your menstrual pain and its connection to your method of collection might help soothe you.
 You can also try listening to music, meditating, or curling up with a good book.

-4. Try Vitamins and Supplements
+4. Try Supplements

 Getting rid of your period cramps can be as easy as swallowing a couple of completely natural supplements.